unsw-cse-comp99-3900/capstone-project-9900h16atsia/README.md

 ## Project Phases
 1. **Sprint 1**: The datasets for 2022 and 2023 were combined, initial Exploratory Data Analysis (EDA) , select the 90 most influential compounds and microorganisms, these 90 compounds and microorganisms were ranked by impact and the sampling point result labels were presented using formula.
 2. **Sprint 2**: Each team member used one model to predict contaminant degradation in groundwater, with a total of 6 models, including GBDT, XGBoost, GRU, SVM, CNN, and more.
-Different feature selection methods, data preprocessing methods, dataset partitioning methods, evaluation of model performance through confusion matrix and RMSE and MSE, and use of SHAP to increase model interpretability.
+Different feature selection methods, data preprocessing methods, dataset partitioning methods, evaluation of model performance through RMSE and MSE etc., and use of SHAP to increase model interpretability.
 3. **Sprint 3**: Final model optimization, deployment, and reporting.

 ## Project Clients